axefrog/Grasshopper/README.md

   comfortable with and productive in.
 * I want to learn, and get extremely good at, 3D game programming.
 The engine is named as such because I "have much to learn, grasshopper", in this regard.
-I will be applying my years of general software engineering experience to build the best architecture I can, employing good software engineering principles.
+I will be applying my general software engineering experience to build the best architecture I can, employing good software engineering principles.
 * I want to to approach game development from a minimal, code-first perspective.
   Just a few lines of code should be all I need to start making things happen.